 Dexcom also updated its Clarity data management app, including a new ambulatory glucose profile (AGP) report, a much-improved mobile app for Apple devices, and updates to the web experience.
 The AGP report was big news, as it’s quickly becoming the universal one-page CGM data-viewing report (Abbott’s FreeStyle Libre also uses it).
 The International Diabetes Center developed the AGP report, which includes glucose statistics at the top followed by a glucose “profile” that charts glucose values by time of day.
 Many users and providers like the profile, as it clearly shows where there are high and low patterns (wide bars) at a given time of day.

 A new, rugged G5 touchscreen receiver was also presented at ADA for the first time.
 This was clearly designed with durability in mind, as it’s larger than the current iPod nano-like receiver.
 This design decision was in part to address the Medicare requirement that the receiver last for three years and also address the reliability issues sometimes seen with the current G5 receiver.
-(Obviously, G5 users who want something sleek can also use the smartphone app alone and skip the receiver.)
+(G5 users who want something sleek can also use the smartphone app alone and skip the receiver.
+Unfortunately, Medicare users are required to use only the receiver.)
 As of Dexcom’s last update, the new receiver is expected to launch sometime in 2017.